ScilifelabDataCentre/RDM-guidelines/content/topics/research-involving-human-data.md

 # Research involving human data

 <div class="alert alert-warning" role="alert">
   <B><I>Disclaimer!</I></B> The PI, as well as everyone with access to sensitive personal data, is responsible for following current laws and regulations, and SciLifeLab will not assume legal responsibility for advice provided in these guidelines.
+Please consult the legal office of your university if you need assistance.
 </div>

 Research that involves humans or biological samples from humans should take ethical, legal and societal implications (ELSI) into account.
 This is true also when research involves data about humans.
 It is important to consider all the different aspects early in a research project, as the consequences of not doing so may be severe.